The Cheapest Liability-Only Car Insurance in 2022

 If you're an active or former military member, USAA is usually the cheapest insurer on average.
 It's more affordable than GEICO for both state minimum and increased liability.

-These rates are based on a 40-year-old driver with a clean driving record and analysis in this section is limited to companies offering car insurance in 30 states or more.
-Rates will differ depending on an individual’s age, driving record, gender and the type of car insured.
-If you want a deeper look at how costs change depending on these factors, MoneyGeek has a car insurance cost calculator that allows you to get estimates on the cheapest companies for several different coverage levels.
+These rates are limited to companies offering car insurance in 30 states or more.
+MoneyGeek gathered rates using the sample driver profile as defined in our methodology, but rates will differ depending on an individual’s age, driving record, gender and the type of car insured.
+If you want a deeper look at what rates might look like for you based on your profile, MoneyGeek has a car insurance cost calculator that allows you to get estimates on the cheapest companies for several different coverage levels.

 GEICO is the second-largest auto insurer in the U.S. and provides coverage in all states.
 It's the cheapest liability-only insurer that is widely available: